RegardsOss/RegardsOss.github.io/docs/development/services/dam/conception.md

 - model of the products in this dataset
 - Identifier of the dataset model
 - Identifier of the plugin used to load products from a data source
-- sub-setting criterion setting on a Dataset for Elasticsearch
+- sub-setting criterion setting on a dataset for Elasticsearch

 The following tables show the structure of stocked entities in Elasticsearch index of REGARDS.